José Julián Jiménez: Family

 Jiménez was born into a musical family and was brother-in-law to composer Catalina Berroa and father of cellist Nicasio and pianist Lico Jiménez.
 His daughters Inés and Arcadia Jiménez were singers.
 With his son Jose Manuel Jimenez Berroa, he formed one of the first all black ensembles, billed as "Das Negertrio", and successfully toured in Europe, the Americas and in Cuba, both as a soloist and with the ensemble, playing mostly 19th-century Romantic compositions.

 The Jimenez children shared their father's aptitude for music.
 Young Nicasio and Jose Manuel first studied in Hamburg under the guidance of Georg Armburst, professor of piano and organ at the local conservatory in that city.
 They were reunited one year later in Hamburg with their father, who by then had sought refuge on the Elbe because of the growing political instability in Cuba, which ultimately led to the Ten Years' War.
 Exiled, the family emigrated to Leipzig under the sponsorship of Ignaz Moscheles and Carl Reinecke.
 They remained there for seven years.
 From 1868 through 1875 then, the Jimenez's were firmly settled in Leipzig.
 They supported themselves there by performing professionally.
 The family participated in forty-seven concerts over this seven-year period in various German states (Bavaria, Hessen, Sachsen, Anhalt, Saxony, Wurttemberg, Thuringia, and the Rheinland).

 The book Entre Cuba y Alemania: Vida y obra de la familia Cubana de músicos Jiménez, written by musicologist Dr. Olavo Alén Rodriguez and Dr. Gudrun Weber, published in Spanish and German in 2022 by Welt Trends, had a book launch at the Goethe Institute in Havana, Cuba on April 26, 2022.
 Two of José Julián Jiménez's great-great-grandchildren were invited to speak at the book launch, George Friedman Jiménez, MD, DrPH and actress Julie Carmen who is executive producing a documentary film about her great-grandfather Jose Manuel Jimenez Berroa directed by Spanish musicologist Isidro Betancourt (www.licojimenez.com).

+Death

+Jiménez passed away in Havana, Cuba on March 3, 1898.